Central to the ministry of this congregation is the commitment we make to support each other in all the stages of life.

 Good Grief Group, a Congregational Care Program

 The Good Grief Group offers group members a safe and sacred space to grieve circumstances in our own lives and the lives of our loved ones.
-As we talk about our grief, we are both held and heard by each other.
-All members are present to one another’s grief, as well as our own.
+Some losses, like health declins and demential are not necessarily recent, but continuing.
+New losses bring up ole losses, and if the loss is too recent, most grievers are too raw to be ina gropu yet.
 It is a sharing-caring experience where we give and receive loving support.
 We meet on the 2nd Friday of each month, 9:30-11:00am.

-Contact: Nancy Bragg for information or the Zoom meeting link.
+Contact: Nancy Bragg or Sherry Lundquist for information or the Zoom meeting link.

 We also offer short-term help for our members needing meals, rides, or help with minor household tasks through Meal Trains.

 Meal Train offers short-term support for congregation members who are ill, incapacitated or otherwise in need.
 As a rule, we offer one meal every other day for one to two weeks as well as limited, minor household tasks or rides.
-Anyone seeking a Meal Train should contact Lead Minister Rev. Mark Ward or a pastoral visitor.
+Anyone seeking a Meal Train should contact our Interim Lead Minister, Rev. Cathy Harrington, or a Pastoral Visitor.

 To help us stay in touch, we send out a weekly email entitled This Loving Community (TLC), which notifies the congregation of important joys, sorrows or life passages in the congregation.
 To share news for TLC, please call the main office number or click this link to fill out a form.